kaiachain/kaia-docs/docs/references/sdk/web3-js.md

 ![](/img/references/klaytn-web3js.png)

-[web3.js](https://web3js.readthedocs.io/) is a JavaScript library that allows developers to interact with EVM-compatible blockchain networks like Klaytn.
-With Klaytn supporting features for [Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as web3.js can be used on Klaytn without any significant modifications.
+[web3.js](https://web3js.readthedocs.io/) is a JavaScript library that allows developers to interact with EVM-compatible blockchain networks like Kaia.
+With Kaia supporting features for [Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as web3.js can be used on Kaia without any significant modifications.

-Thus, developers can leverage this compatibility and use the web3.js library to interact with a Klaytn node.
+Thus, developers can leverage this compatibility and use the web3.js library to interact with a Kaia node.

-In this guide, you'll learn how to use the web3.js library to read data from the blockchain, send a transaction and interact with an existing contract on the Klaytn Network.
+In this guide, you'll learn how to use the web3.js library to read data from the blockchain, send a transaction and interact with an existing contract on the Kaia Network.

 ## Prerequisites